 And what we’re doing now could become more than we ever dreamed of in the future.

 If you’ve ever had a thought about starting your own side hustle, or whole business, or whatever.
 Then it’s never too late.
 Just start.
 Take a chance.
 Don’t worry about what anyone else says and how unattainable it might sound.
 Start taking the steps.

 Don’t let 2020 and all it has to throw at you end your dream before it’s started.
 I may not have started out with a business mindset.
 But now I’m more determined than ever to make it work going forward.

 Because life’s way too short and too uncertain to not go for it.

 We’re going to carry on living the dream we had for the last few years, running our own business together.
 There’s still so much we want to do and even if it doesn’t look exactly how we thought it might, it’s still amazing.

 2020 was always going to be hard work for us, as we worked to expand beyond Migrating Miss.
-But it’s been as rewarding as it has tough, and the strength of our new
+But it’s been as rewarding as it has been tough, and the strength of our new site shows it.

 I have five years in the blogging industry behind me, and Phil has years of working in social media and digital marketing for brands, and we want to combine that knowledge to help others make their dreams happen too.

 As well as being a passion and an exciting new project, Scottish Scran has given us a chance to put all our knowledge into use and show what we can do.